 Providing live demos using a plasma screen and iPads, visitors to Roadster’s stand will be able to experience the digital functionality provided by its tools from a customer’s viewpoint when accessing information online and understand how other tools ensure a smooth sales process whilst delivering an enhanced customer experience in the showroom.

-The Lube Cube, which will be on display, is a single use, 100% recyclable packaging system with zero disposal costs as they can be included with normal recycling waste.
+The Lube Cube is a single use, 100% recyclable packaging system with zero disposal costs as they can be included with normal recycling waste.
+Today, business leaders revealed the change had resulted in an incredible saving of more than 500 metric tonnes (500,000kg) of plastic since the 20 litre Lube Cube’s launch in 2012.

 A software platform to digitise paper-based operations right across the business, Arena Group’s mstore for automotive system delivers a rapid return on the retailer’s investment with the nett ROI over seven years expected to be more than £300,000 with one recently installed three-site dealership.